ad-astra-tech/wiser-gcloud-storage/README.md

 _Wiser_ is published on [`PyPi`](https://pypi.org/project/wiser/).
 It requires Python 3.8+.

-To install Google Cloud Storage _Wiser_ APIs run command `pip install wiser-gcloud-storage`.
+To install Google Cloud Firestore Wiser APIs run command `pip install 'wiser[gcloud-storage]'` or, alternatively, `pip install wiser-gcloud-storage`.

 ### Usage
 _Wiser_ comes with several examples: you can find them in the [examples folder](https://github.com/nicolamassarenti/wiser/tree/main/package/examples/).
 A brief examples of the services currently supported is shown in the following.